araguma/fsx/readme.md

 ```
 Usage: du [options] [command]

-A collection of cross-platform compatible functions and shell commands that aid in npm package development.
+A collection of cross-platform compatible functions and shell commands that aid in npm package development

 Options:
   -V, --version                                      output the version number